 Rubric (10): The text is laid out cleanly, with clear divisions between problems and sub-problems.
 The writing itself is well-organized, free of grammatical and other mechanical errors, and easy to follow.
-Questions which ask for a plot or table are answered with both the figure itself and the command (or commands) use to make the plot.
+All plots and tables are generated using code embedded in the document and automatically re-calculated from the data.
 Plots are carefully labeled, with informative and legible titles, axis labels, and (if called for) sub-titles and legends; they are placed near the text of the corresponding problem.
 All quantitative and mathematical claims are supported by appropriate derivations, included in the text, or calculations in code.
 Numerical results are reported to appropriate precision.
 Code is properly integrated with a tool like R Markdown or knitr, and both the knitted file and the source file are submitted.
 The code is indented, commented, and uses meaningful names.
 All code is relevant; there are no dangling or useless commands.
 All parts of all problems are answered with actual coherent sentences, and raw computer code or output are only shown when explicitly asked for.